glossary

 - Threat format:

-- Example (Threat): If our customer data is leaked due to outdated IT security processes, the consequences could result in a Privacy Act breach and fines up to $50 million.
+If (EVENT) occurs due to (DRIVER), the consequences could result in (POSITIVE IMPACT). - Example (Threat): If our customer data is leaked due to outdated IT security processes, the consequences could result in a Privacy Act breach, with penalties that can reach $50 million or more for serious or repeated interference.

 - Example (Opportunity): If further operational realignment happens, there is an opportunity to partner with portfolio agencies to improve service delivery efficiencies.